-After the eighteen trees, I headed down to the Dreaming of Tiger Pawing Spring, which is often mistranslated as the Tiger Leaping Spring, because 'leaping' and 'pawing' are homophones in Chinese (pao, β and pao, \hbar).
+After the eighteen trees, I headed down to the Dreaming of Tiger Pawing Spring, which is often mistranslated as the Tiger Leaping Spring, because 'pawing' and 'leaping' are homophones in Chinese (pao 趵 and pao 跑).
 There are two springs nowadays, and a controversy over which is the authentic one.
 The more public one is full of tourists, while the other is quieter.
 I drank some tea with both and found the water to be about equal.
-The more famous spring comes up out of an underground source, passten travels
+The more famous spring comes up out of an underground source, passing over minerals and quartz crystals to lend it power and breadth that is good for Tea.
+This water has been paired with this tea for centuries.
+I imagined myself coming here when it was just a spring in the forest, having just picked and processed some fresh spring Dragonwell with my own hands.
+What it must have been like to drink that tea?
+Uplifting and clearing are the sentiments that come to mind, as I sit drinking my own watered-down version, ignoring the kids camping and tourists clacking photos.